 - Dark urine

 Things you can do right now to support your liver’s natural detoxification . . .

 EAT REAL FOOD

-~ Eat whole, organic, non-gmo, real food—that includes grassfed, free-range, organic meats and dairy, if you eat meat or dairy.
+~ Eat whole, organic, non-gmo, real food—that includes grassfed, free-range, organic animal products, if you eat animal products.
 You don’t want to be introducing more toxins into your body and adding to the overall stress load on your liver. ~ Eat mostly plants—living foods like vegetables and fruits should be the staples of your diet.
 These foods are where we get the most nutrient-dense building blocks for health.
 (We are still discovering new phytonutrients, etc. that plants give us.
 They are information for our DNA.) ~ And consume only healthy fats—Things like coconut oil, extra virgin olive oil, grass fed butter and ghee, plant fats like those found in avocados, raw nuts and seeds . . .
-(Good fats are essential to the function of every cell is your body.)
+(Good fats, in moderation, are essential to the function of every cell is your body.)

 ELIMINATE PROCESSED GRAINS, SUGARS, AND MEATS

 ~Cut out white flours, brightly colored flour products and candies, high fructose corn syrup, sodas, and diet drinks altogether.
 Instead of fake juices, eat real fruit.
 (There are thousands of studies linking sugar to all of our top 10 disease conditions.)
 Also avoid processed meats, hydrogenated and trans fats, highly processed and nonfat dairy products.
 (These fake foods will increase your risk of Alzheimer’s and cancer, put you at a higher risk of heart disease and diabetes, and so on…)